What Is an Epilogue? And Is It Okay to Use One in YOUR Book?

 A Greek philosopher is giving a speech, and as he enters the epilogue he is . . . choose one: seduced/attacked/charged with treason.

 Write your epilogue for fifteen minutes.
-When you’re finished, post it in the comments section.
+When you’re finished, post it in the practice box.
 And if you post be sure to give feedback to at least three other writers.

 Happy writing!